deepujain/kiki/README.md

 The application comes with sample data pre-configured:
 - Employee records with sample data
 - Holiday calendar (Indian holidays for 2025)
-- Attendance records with historical data
+- Historical attendance records (July-September 2025)
 - Today's attendance entries for active employees
+- All data is stored in `kiki.json` using LowDB

 ### 🔑 Default Login Credentials
 - **Admin User**: